PostHog/posthog.com/contents/blog/startup-finance-without-finance.md

 #### Expenses forecast

 Shockingly, you'll find this under the Expenses tab in the sheet.
-Generally the most important stuff here are COGS, aka hosting costs.
-Generally, other expenses outside of employees aren't going to change your runway very much.
+COGS, aka hosting costs if you're SaaS, is the most important thing here.
+Other expenses outside of employees aren't going to change your runway very much.

 It is _not_ worth getting super detailed mapping out every single expense on this tab.